Do you love reading?

 Tywebbin is a website that assists authors with creating an online presence and with marketing their work.

 One of the ways the site does this is through reviews.
-So, if you’re a blogger, an online influencer or someone that loves reviewing books, you should join the site.
+So, if you’re a blogger, an online influencer or someone who loves reviewing books, you should join the site.

 It’s a great way to get books, without parting with your cash.